arangodb/velocypack/VelocyPack.md

 The INDEXTABLE consists of:
   - an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.
-    Offsets are measured from the beginning of the Jason value.
+    Offsets are measured from the beginning of the VPack value.

 Nonempty objects have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table